Dear Oil and Gas Producers,

 While giving lease operators this type of visibility might seem straightforward, it actually has profound implications for the success and survival of oil and gas companies during challenging and fruitful times for the sector.

 Allow me to explain what I mean in practice.
-Here are some simply examples of what you must demand from your field intelligence vendors:
+Here are some simple examples of what you must demand from your field intelligence vendors:

 By utilizing AI, dynamic routing puts an E&P company in a proactive stance by focusing on those high producing assets that currently require attention, rather than devoting roughly equal time to all tasks.
 For instance, if a lease operator is servicing 15 wells, 12 of which are running smoothly and three that are malfunctioning, it makes sense to prioritize servicing the poorly functioning wells first, to maximize overall production figures.